tommybobbins/PiBrella-lesson/lessons/lesson3-plan.md

 - Able to use Raspberry Pis and Pibrella circuit boards.
 - Able to connect & power up the Raspberry Pi.
 - Able to use ScratchGPIO to control simple circuits.

-# Lesson 3 - Using the Raspberry Pi to switch on LEDs

 ## Learning outcomes